Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 9mm vs .45 ACP

-You don’t want to hinder your future suppressing options because you only have a 9mm right now.
-With a multi-caliber suppressor you’ll be good to go from tiny rimfire all the way up to .45 ACP.
+You don’t want to hinder your future suppressing options because you only shoot 9mm right now.
+With a multi-caliber suppressor, you’ll be able to shoot tiny rimfire all the way up to .45 ACP.
+Some will even handle subsonic .300 BLK rounds.

 Hearing Safe

-The National Institute for Occupational Safety and Health’s threshold for hearing safe is 140-decibels.
-Meaning, anything higher than that will damage your hearing.
+According to the National Institute for Occupational Safety and Health, the threshold for hearing safe is 140 decibels, meaning anything higher than that can damage your hearing.

 Suppressor Noise Thermometer

-On the other hand, most average caliber suppressors cap out around the 130 to 140 decibels…scrapping below that hearing safe threshold.
-Though, .22 LR suppressors significantly reduce the volume to 115-decibels.
+On the other hand, most suppressors top out around 130 to 140 decibels, just below that hearing-safe threshold.
+Better yet, suppressed .22 LR checks in at around 115 decibels.

 Why am I telling you all this?

-Because a silencer doesn’t mean you shouldn’t also wear hearing pro.
+Because a silencer doesn’t mean you shouldn’t also wear hearing protection.
 It just means that you might not need the heavy-duty pair you usually tote to the range.

-We’re also including manufacturer specs for dBs.
-The real world numbers will vary on your gun and ammo…but it gives you a good idea of what is truly “hearing safe.”
+We’re also including manufacturer specs for decibel ratings.
+The real-world numbers will vary on your gun and ammo…but it gives you a good idea of what’s hearing safe.

 Tested Shooting Ear Protection Muffs